-BestCrypt Volume Encryption allows the user to assign a hotkey combination that will force the system to crash in case of emergency.
+BestCrypt Volume Encryption allows the user to assign a hotkey combinations to quickly run

 Alarm Crash Hotkey notes:

 Alarm Crash Hotkey works in all computer states - whether the user logged on or not, when